d2l-ai/d2l-en/chapter_recurrent-neural-networks/seq2seq.md

 ## Predicting

-We introduced three methods to generate the output of the decoder at each time step in the ["Beam Search"](beam-search.md) section.
-Here we implement the simplest method, greedy search.
+Here we implement the simplest method, greedy search, to generate an output sequence.

-![Sequence to sequence model predicting with greedy search](../img/seq2seq_predict.svg)

 During predicting, we feed the same "&lt;bos&gt;" token to the decoder as training at time step 0.
 But the input token for a later time step is the predicted token from the previous time step.

+![Sequence to sequence model predicting with greedy search](../img/seq2seq_predict.svg)

 ```{.python .input  n=15}
 def translate_ch7(model, src_sentence, src_vocab, tgt_vocab, max_len, ctx):